CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Functionality
 ### Design
 ### QA
+Manually optimize a map of a schedule and then compare it to that of the program.
+If the maps do not match up, analyze for which map is more efficient.
+If the manual map is more efficient, then there is an error with the code.
+If the computer school map is more efficient then the test passes.

 ## Ability to Add Notes
 we will need to have the ability for users to sign in and store their